kartulita/wheatley/src/doc/STRUCTURE.md

 ## api

 For talking to the server.
 Wraps `$http` and returns promises.
+Exposes endpoints.

 ## schema